mrgian/felix/README.md

 2. Change dir to repo `cd felix`
 3. Build the image `docker build -t felix-image .`
 4. Run the container `docker run --name felix-container felix-image`
-5. Copy build from container to host `docker cp felix-container:/root/felix/build build`
+5. Copy build from container to host `docker cp felix-container:/root/felix/build .`

 ### Build using script
 Make sure you have `Rust`,`mtools`,`dosfstools` and `fdisk` installed on your system.
 Then: